sanju98in/ToorakCapital/interview/README.md

 The pages package contains page classes
 - loginPage - login page objects and methods
 - ProductPage - product page objects and methods
+- APIGetRequest - A sample code to get the request and check the status

 ## Test Design